uri-library-data-services/iassist-preview/content/blog/title-canadian-census-and-privacyhistorically-speaking-census-represents-us.md

 ask individual citizens to consent to paying taxes; individual interest is served by tax revenues and the common goods obtained from public spending.
 Censuses are similar.
-We contribute, and the benefit --- a complete historical record of the country\'s population --- is a common good overriding any claim of individual harm.
+We contribute, and the benefit --- a complete historical record of the country's population --- is a common good overriding any claim of individual harm.

 I will not be alive in 2098 to see what happens if we fail to strike an